alvinwan/riot/README.md

 # Riot
 A simple desktop app that detects which room you're in.
 The gif below is a demo of both training and prediction.
+Interested in building this step-by-step?
+See the article on Smashing Magazine, ["Building a Room Detector for IoT Devices on Mac OS"](https://www.smashingmagazine.com/2018/08/building-room-detector-iot-devices-mac-os/)

 by Alvin Wan [alvinwan.com](http://alvinwan.com)